Grant Robertson: Businesses with 40 per cent reduction in revenue will be eligible for wage subsidy

 Small businesses will also be given more time to apply for the Small Business Cashflow Loan Scheme, with the application date being extended from 12 June to 24 July.

-Finance Minister Grant Robertson said dropping the changes come after taking feedback from businesses.
+Finance Minister Grant Robertson said dropping the changes follows feedback from businesses.

 "While many New Zealanders are now back at work and our economy is one of the most open in the world, there are businesses that will feel the impact of this global pandemic for longer.